altairx-project/altairx-vm/README.md

   - A C++17 compatible compiler:
     - GCC ≥ 10 (recommended on Linux)
     - Clang ≥ 11
-    - Clang-CL (recommended on Windows)
+    - Clang-cl (recommended on Windows)
     - MSVC 2022

 #### Building